 Who got the better deal?

-I learned about my Teva’s from a social networking web site dedicated to women over 40.
+One day I was running errands and a woman stopped me to admire my Teva flip flops.
+She said she had a pair and loved them but hadn’t seen them in the color combination I was wearing.
+We compared notes about how we learned about this product and who got the better deal.I learned about my Teva’s from a social networking web site dedicated to women over 40.
 A small staff tests products marketed to women in that demographic and report their findings on their web site.
 They also invite member feedback.
 They promote these discussions and each product they test in Facebook, which is how I learned about the flip flops.

 Based on the high praise of testers and member feedback, I followed the affiliate link and bought two pairs, one for myself and one for my daughter.
 I paid full price and was taken to a web site that offered over 30 choices of the product to select from.
 The whole process went well.
 I felt good about the purchase based on the type of customer conversations that followed the site’s review.
 I was also able to add my own feedback to the discussion when I received my flip flops.